West Virginia Talk

 Q

 “Quietus – Quietus derives from the Latin ‘quietus est,’ ‘he is quiet.’
 The word originally applied only to the discharge of any financial account, or the settlement of obligation.
 But ‘quietus’ came to apply to the discharge of life itself, as Shakespeare used it in Hamlet: Who would fardels (burdens) bear…When he himself might his quietus make; With a bare bodkin (dagger)?”
-From “Encyclopedia of Word and Phrase Origins” by Robert Hendrickson (Fact on File, New York, 1997).
+(Encyclopedia of Word and Phrase Origins by Robert Hendrickson , Fact on File, New York, 1997.)

-quile up – Coil up, like a snake.
-My maternal grandmother told about as a child jumping over a snake that was “quiled up.
-It looked like a big yellow ‘mushyroom.’”
-She was bitten but survived due to all the layers of slips she wore and the doctor’s ministerings.
-The doctor cut an X on the wound then drew the poison out by applying chicks that were torn apart live.
+quile up Coil up, like a snake.
+My grandmother Stella Gadd Vest told about how as a child she was running down a path and jumped over a snake that was “quiled up."
+She didn't know it was a snake.
+It looked like a big yellow "mushyroom.”
+She was bitten but survived due to all the layers of petticoats she wore and the doctor’s ministerings.
+The doctor cut an X on the bite mark, then drew the poison out by ripping apart live chicks and placing them on the wound.

 Top of the page